lcmiles/lcmiles/README.md

 Feel free to connect with me if you share similar interests or want to collaborate on exciting projects—I’m always eager to learn and grow with others in the tech community!

-* 🎓 BS in Computer Science | University of Alabama at Birmingham (Anticipated Spring 2025)
+* 🎓 BS in Computer Science | University of Alabama at Birmingham
 * 💼 Cloud Engineering Co-Op at Motion Industries

 ## 📊 GitHub Stats